-A pair of deputies from Brevard County, Florida, are receiving praise online for assisting a family that seemed to be down on its luck.
+A pair of deputies from Brevard County, Florida, received praise for assisting a family that seemed to be down on its luck.

-Two police officers in the Brevard County Sheriff's Office, Deputy Sean Cronin and Field Training Officer Anthony Gonnelly, noticed that a mother and her family were going through hard times during a stop for a minor traffic violation in Cocoa, Florida, in late June, WOFL reported.
+Two police officers in the Brevard County Sheriff's Office, Deputy Sean Cronin and Field Training Officer Anthony Gonnelly, noticed that a mother and her family were going through hard times during a stop for a minor traffic violation in Cocoa, Florida, WOFL reported.

 The officers then decided to help the struggling family out.